Table 1. Estimated Relative and Absolute Risk of Developing Colorectal Cancer (CRC) continued...

 Difficulties in Identifying a Family History of CRC Risk

 The accuracy and completeness of family history data must be taken into account in using family history to assess individual risk in clinical practice, and in identifying families appropriate for cancer research.
 A reported family history may be erroneous, or a person may be unaware of relatives with cancer.
 In addition, small family sizes and premature deaths may limit how informative a family history may be.
-Also, some persons may carry a genetic predisposition to CRC but do not develop cancer, giving the impression of skipped generations in a family tree.
+Also, due to incomplete penetrance, some persons may carry a genetic predisposition to CRC but do not develop cancer, giving the impression of skipped generations in a family tree.

 Other Risk Factors for CRC

 Other risk factors that may influence the development of adenomatous polyps and CRC risk include diet, use of nonsteroidal anti-inflammatory drugs (NSAIDs), postmenopausal hormone use, cigarette smoking, colonoscopy with removal of adenomatous polyps, and physical activity.
 Even in LS, a hereditary form of colon cancer, cigarette smoking has been identified as a risk factor for the development of colorectal adenomas.
 (Refer to the Lynch Syndrome (LS) section of this summary for more information).